andrew/ultimate-awesome/README.md

 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
+- [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
+Continually updating.
 - [awesome-mithril](https://github.com/orbitbot/awesome-mithril) - A curated list of Mithril awesome.
 - [awesome-uniswap](https://github.com/Uniswap/awesome-uniswap) - ✨ An exhaustive list of all things Uniswap.
 - [awesome-InteractiveNLP-papers](https://github.com/InteractiveNLP-Team/awesome-InteractiveNLP-papers) - Paper List for a new paradigm of NLP: Interactive NLP ( :fire:.